cnobile2012/restycodes/README.md

    HEAD method with regards to a 202, but I see no reason why a 202 should also not be possible.

-2) Another issue I have with Alen Dean's diagram is that updates are routed through the "New resource" condition.
+2) Another possible issue with Alen Dean's diagram is that updates are routed through the "New resource" condition.
 An update by definition would never create a new resource, so why does it go through this condition?
-My diagram does not make this link at all.
-You will see that in my diagram the create and update conditions are completely separate making the diagram simpler.
+My diagram does not take this route at all.
+The create and update conditions are completely separate and, I feel, making the diagram simpler.

-3) I renamed the decision "New resource" to "New resource created".
-Though not an error I beleive this name changes makes the decision clearer.
+3) The decision "New resource" was renamed to "New resource created".
+Though not an error I believe this name change makes the purpose of the decision clearer.

 Diagram Notes
 -------------